 Because this program is interdivisional, students who minor in Community Justice Studies may complete any major to satisfy the college requirement that the major and minor be in different divisions.
-(Note, however, that Community and Justice Studies minors may not also minor in Values, Ethics, and Social Action).

 The minor requires a minimum of 24 semester credit hours.
 No courses for the minor may be taken on a Credit/No Credit basis except for internships that are required to be taken CR/NC.
 Courses with prerequisites are marked with an asterisk (*).

 This provides a set of common courses in which students develop a shared framework for understanding privilege, social frameworks, justice, and community change.
 Take four courses (16 credits):

 COMJ 160 - Foundations of Community & Justice Studies